Do I Need Health Insurance? 6 Reasons to Buy Today

 5. You May Have More Plans to Choose from This Year

 Didn’t like your plan options last year?
 Take a few minutes to shop around.
-Many insurers are expanding their coverage to include new states like:
+Many insurers are expanding their coverage to include new states and zip codes like:

 6. There’s a Good Chance Your Plan Won’t Be Very Expensive